Vyvanse Withdrawal and Treatment Methods

 The length of these symptoms and their intensity depends on how long you have been taking Vyvanse and how high the doses were.
 Very heavy users can still experience difficulty feeling pleasure and cravings for weeks, months, and even years.

-Withdrawing from Vyvanse: Treatment Methods and Options for Help
+Withdrawing from Vyvanse: Options for Help

 Withdrawal programs for Vyvanse provide you with medical support while you are detoxing.
 There are no drugs approved specifically for withdrawals from Vyvanse, but staff can provide you with medications to lesson specific symptoms.